 Help your students understand this important issue and together we can create lasting change.

 Here are some ways we can work together!

 Educate your students about the Hamlin story and plight of obstetric fistula sufferers in Ethiopia via our online Geography Resources, supporting the NSW Geography Syllabus.

-Published in November 2018, this Geography Teachers Association of NSW Bulletin contains a resource for learning about women in Ethiopia with fistula and the Catherine Hamlin Fistula Foundation.
+This Geography Teachers Association of NSW Bulletin contains a resource for learning about women in Ethiopia with fistula and the Catherine Hamlin Fistula Foundation.
 It was prepared by experienced Geography teacher and long time Hamlin volunteer, Lynne Acworth.

 Since the beginning, when Drs Catherine and Reg Hamlin first arrived in Ethiopia in 1959, there has been a movement of fundraisers who have championed the Hamlin’s cause of eradicating fistula.
 Forever.